 Fernando is a young baritone born and raised in Mexico City.
 Besides his studies in voice, he is an accomplished pianist and has studied composition and music production.
-Fernando holds a bachelor’s degree in Digital Music Production Engineering from the Instituto Tecnológico y de Estudios Superiores Monterrey in Mexico City, a masters degree in classical voice from the Manhattan School of Music under the tutelage of Mark Oswald, was a young resident artist at the Opera Institute Boston University under the tutelage of Penelope Bitzas, was a member of the Classic Lyric Arts organization in New York, studied at the Accademia di Alto Perfezionamento Vocale in Italy with soprano Donata D’Annunzio Lombardi, privately with Mº Vito Maria Brunetti, and was part of the first generation of singers at Vincerò Academy, and a member of the Mexico Opera Studio in Monterrey.
+Fernando holds a bachelor’s degree in Digital Music Production Engineering from the Instituto Tecnológico y de Estudios Superiores Monterrey in Mexico City, a masters degree in classical voice from the Manhattan School of Music under the tutelage of Mark Oswald, was a young resident artist at the Opera Institute Boston University under the tutelage of Penelope Bitzas, studied at the Accademia di Alto Perfezionamento Vocale in Italy with soprano Donata D’Annunzio Lombardi, was a member of the Classic Lyric Arts organization in New York with Glenn Morton, was part of the first generation of singers at Vincerò Academy, and a member of the Mexico Opera Studio in Monterrey.
 He began studying voice privately at the CentrÓpera Enrique Jaso in Mexico and finished his formal vocal studies in Italy with Vito Maria Brunetti.
 He is currently under the guidance of baritone Carlos Almaguer, vocal coach Andrés Sarre, and was recently invited to attend the Institute for Young Dramatic Voices (IYDV) directed by mezzosoprano Dolora Zajick.

-– January 2022
+— November 2022